weinertmos/ForestFire/source/RF.rst

 If a feature set has already been computed before, it will not be computed again.
 Instead its result is copied to the database.

+The :ref:`Updating of the database <update_database>` depicts the last step in the ForestFire Loop.